Video Game: The Elder Scrolls II: Daggerfall aka: Daggerfall

 Big Bad: Interestingly subverted, as due to the Grey and Gray Morality, there isn't actually a major evil force you have to fight.
 The closest things this game has to a Big Bad are Mannimarco and Lysandus' murderers, Lord Woodborne and Queen Elysana.

 But Thou Must: Averted.
 You can turn down each and every quest you're offered, even those related to the main quest.
+Though refusing those, makes the game unwinnable.

 Canon Name: Lhotun's missing brother you are quested to find out about is given a random name, but the Morrowind book Night Falls on Sentinel (which details an agent of his dealing with the murderer) gives the brother's name as "Arthago".